RTMP vs. HLS vs. WebRTC: Comparing the Best Protocols for Live Streaming

 Real-Time Messaging Protocol (RTMP) is a streaming protocol that was originally used to deliver video content to Adobe’s Flash player.
 This protocol is known for its capability of low latency streaming.

 Since Flash is dead, many people assume that RTMP is also dead, but this is not the case.
 RTMP has taken a new role in live streaming.
-It is now used for ingesting media from the encoder or other source to a video streaming platform.
+It is now used for ingesting media from the encoder or other source to a RTMP enabled streaming platform.

 There are many perks of using RTMP for the ingestion of video feeds.
 For starters, it is currently the most accessible and affordable option since it works with most modern encoders, including many free encoding software.
 It is also capable of low latency streaming, which is another major benefit for broadcasters.